Revelation 4:9

 invites us to pray to Him.
 Jesus said, "Ask

 and it shall be given you."
-God wishes that every one had faith in
+God wishes that everyone had faith in

 Him, and at least there have always been a few on the earth who have had faith.

-prayers are mentioned as being a sweet fragrance in the presence of God in
+The prayers are mentioned as being a sweet fragrance in the presence of God in

 order to show how much God is pleased with them and how much He enjoys them.
+Do

 Notice the things that are in the very

-heaven, the ceremonies and the order of service are not so very important.
+like heaven, the ceremonies and the order of service are not so very important.

-What’s important is that you also have these three things: a book that is
+What is important is that you also have these three things: a book that is

 opened and its wonders revealed, prayers, and the singing of praises to God.